imgal-org/imgal/README.md

 ### Using `imgal` with Rust

-To use `imgal` in your Rust project add it to your crates's dependencies and import the desired `imgal` namepsaces.
+To use `imgal` in your Rust project add it to your crates's dependencies and import the desired `imgal` namespaces.

 ```
 [dependencies]